Territories of Majapahit: Jayanegara II inscription

 The Tuhañaru/Jayanagara II inscription, dating from 1245 Saka/1323 AD, records the annexation of territories outside Java:... like the moon that opens the tunjung-jantung flower from the village of all good people; which destroys all enemies; like the sun that dispels darkness at night, which is delighted by Wipra and Satria, who are happy to be able to uphold the name of the king's coronation, it reads: Iswara Sundarapandyadewa, ...According to H.B.
 Sarkar, the title of the king of Jayanegara indicates that Majapahit held high power (suzerainty) over the king of Pandya in South India.

 Hikayat Raja-Raja Pasai

 Hikayat Raja-Raja Pasai recorded many territories of Majapahit:

 Kidung Sunda

 Based on the Kidung Sunda canto 1 stanza 54b and 65a, Majapahit territories includes Palembang, Tumasik (Singapore), Sampit, Madura, Bali, Koci (Cochinchina, Vietnam), Wandan (Banda, Central Maluku), Tanjungpura (Kalimantan) and Sawakung (Sebuku Island).

 Kidung Harsa-Wijaya

 Kidung Harsa Wijaya notes that the territories of Majapahit outside Java include Bali, Tatar, Tumasik, Sampi, Gurun, Wandan, Tanjung-pura, Dompo, Palembang, Makassar, and Koci.

+Calon Arang manuscripts

+The story of Calon Arang is mentioned in several manuscripts, originally written during the classical Java era (before the fall of Majapahit in 1527).
+The manuscripts mentioned Malacca, a sultanate existing between 1400 and 1511.
+Surviving manuscripts are mostly found in Bali with dates after 1500 CE.
+Territories mentioned are:

+Suma Oriental

+The book Suma Oriental by Tomé Pires written in 1515 records that Java (Majapahit) ruled as far as the Moluccas on the east side and most of the west side of the archipelago; and almost the whole island of Sumatra was under its control and it also controlled all the islands known to the Javanese.
+Majapahit ruled over these for a long time until about a hundred years earlier, when its power began to wane until it became similar to that during the year of Pires' visit to Java (March–June 1513).

-Sulalatus Salatin and Suma Oriental
+Sulalatus Salatin

-Based on outside sources, such as Sulalatus Salatin (Malay Annals) and Tomé Pires' book Suma Oriental.
-These territories include:
+Based on Sulalatus Salatin (Malay Annals) the Majapahit territories include: